-Our business originally was set up as LTA Solutions in 2003 to help the beleaguered LTA (lighter-than-air) aircraft industry become successful.
+Our business started as LTA Solutions in 2003 (a design services practice) to help the beleaguered airship industry become successful with new ways to go.

-It was felt that expertise mainly in the discipline of airships was needed to provide a lead for the introduction of new types with better characteristics that were not just a copy from the 1940’s with modern materials and systems; where designs since the 1960’s perpetuated numerous handling and maintenance issues that should have been solved before (hindering industry growth).
+This was shortly after CargoLifter closed (end July 2002), when it was felt that expertise was needed to provide a lead for the introduction of new types with better characteristics that were not just copies from the 1940’s with modern materials and systems; where designs since the 1960’s perpetuated numerous handling and maintenance issues that should have been solved before (hindering industry growth).

-These issues perhaps were not understood well enough by new developers trying to re-establish things in the late 20th Century, as there were few specialists then with real expertise.
+These issues perhaps were not understood well enough by new developers trying to re-establish things in the late 20th Century, when there were few specialists with long-term expertise.
 However, there were many historians (often with entrenched opinions) and enthusiasts (many beguiled by past achievements) who in some cases invested large sums on huge types unwisely.

-Even so, late 20th Century designs helped provide experience, knowledge and understanding essential for the industry to recover.
+Even so, late 20th Century designs helped provide experience, knowledge and understanding essential for industry recovery.

 For the airship industry to be successful in the 21st Century a progressive approach from the bottom up is needed with types that can operate and be maintained more efficiently without overt nursemaid tactics or a hangar from small grassed sites with a minimum of crew in weather that HTA aircraft generally manage.
 It’s not just a matter of robustness; rather, it’s a matter of capability.